soukoku/AspNetCore.SpaServices.VueCli/README.md

 * To get hot-module-reloading to work, both vue's dev server and aspnet's site need to be on the same protocol (http or https).
+* When using https in dev server, it needs to use a trusted certificate or aspnet will refuse to connect to it.
 * Since dev server's progress is written to stderror there will be lots of "fail"s logged in dotnet.
 To minimize this add `progress: false` to the `devServer` section in `vue.config.js` file.
 See [this page](https://cli.vuejs.org/config/#devserver) on how to add it.